 How To Get the Perfect Kitchen for Your Wisconsin Lake House

-We have customers on lakes throughout northern and central Wisconsin who have created some amazing spaces for gathering with family and entertaining friends.
-Common to all of them is their love of the open water.
-Bringing that serene feeling inside is central to their design mission.
+We have customers on lakes throughout northern and central Wisconsin who have created amazing spaces for gathering with family and friends.
+Their love of the open water is common to all of them, and bringing that serene feeling inside is central to their design mission.

 Open-Concept Elegance

-Last year, one of our customers did major reconstruction on an 80’s style Lake DuBay home by replacing everything that got in the way of creating a soothing coastal retreat.
-Interior walls came down and woodwork went from stale brown oak to fresh mission white.
-They wanted light flowing freely throughout the living room and kitchen without any limitations.
+Last year, one of our customers did a major reconstruction on an 80s-style Lake DuBay home by replacing everything that got in the way of creating a soothing coastal retreat.
+Interior walls came down, and woodwork went from stale brown oak to fresh mission white.
+They wanted light to flow freely throughout the living room and kitchen without any limitations.

 Open Concept Kitchen